smicn/Car2Car/Readme.md

 1. A car owns these properties: <br>
 	a.
 Lamport Logical Clock, which is to generate and maintain stable timestamps. <br>
 	b.
 State Machine with 3 states:  Out-of-CS, Waiting-for-Entering-CS and In-CS. <br>
 	c.
-Network connections with every other car, which is able to both receive and send messages based on TCP.
+Network connections with every other car, which is able to both receive and send messages based on UDP sockets.
 The message at least contains 3 parameters: sender’s ID, message (Request, Ack or Release), timestamp. <br>
 	d.
 At least 3 queue-like buffers to maintain: requests from others, acks feedback from others for my own request and the requests that I received in CS and should be acked after I leave CS. <br>
 2. A car has other properties not related with critical section issue: <br>
 	a.
 Basic items from the requirements, like color, number, ID, (x, y)-coordinates, a timer-driven movement within a given map. <br>